-Out of all the Hawaiian islands, Oahu continues to see the greatest number of visitors every year—almost 6 million people traveled to the island between 2017 and 2018.
-(The Hawaiian Islands receive about 12 million visitors a year, so half of them choose Oahu as their destination.)
+Out of all the Hawaiian islands, Oahu continues to see the greatest number of visitors every year.
+(The Hawaiian Islands receive about 10 million visitors a year, so half of them choose Oahu as their destination.)
 The best time to visit Oahu is usually between April and June or September through mid-December.
 Historically, the crowds tend to become more sparse right before the start of summer, with the additional perk of less rain.
 Additionally, the (slightly) lower temperatures preceding winter bring out fewer tourists and more events and festivals to enjoy.

 With a tropical climate famous for warm ocean waters and sunny beaches, you’re likely to have good weather no matter what time of the year you travel to Oahu.
 Of course, some months are better than others (even in paradise).
 The waves can get dangerous during certain times of the year depending on which side of the island you’re on—something to think about if you’re a beach bum who also likes to surf or swim.
 During the winter months, the south shore is calm and the north shore waves can swell up to 50 feet (certain years have even seen surf up to 100 feet).